 The IKDC subjective knee questionnaire consists of 18 questions and evaluates symptoms, function, and sports activity.
 The raw scores are summated and transformed to a scale from 0 to 100.
-Figure 31 shows improvement in postoperative IKDC subjective scores at 2 years postoperatively.
+Figure 31 shows improvement in postoperative IKDC subjective scores at 5 years postoperatively.

-Figure 31: Preoperative, 1 year and 2 year postoperative IKDC subjective scores for ACLR procedures.
+Figure 31: Preoperative, 1 year, 2 years and 5 years postoperative IKDC subjective scores for ACLR procedures.